“Psychosynthesis is a vital idea and it is bound to become a centre of attraction of people so as to form a living Group.” ~Roberto Assagioli

 The Program

-This facilitated peer group supervision and consultation program for psychosynthesis coaches is designed in two-parts with each part containing 4 monthly meetings of 2-hours each – with engagement between meetings on Slack.
+This facilitated peer group supervision program for psychosynthesis coaches is comprised of 6 monthly meetings of two hours each – with engagement between meetings on our community platform.

 This program is focused on the practitioner aspect of a psychosynthesis coaching practice and is designed to: